-Considering a mortgage refinance?
-Here are 9 Must-Knows about the VA Cash-Out Refinance Loan for veterans.
+Considering Getting Your Mortgage Refinanced?
+Here are 9 Must-Knows About The VA Cash-Out Refinance Loan For Veterans.

 The VA Cash-Out Refinance Loan gives qualified veterans the opportunity to refinance their VA or non-VA home loan into a lower rate while extracting cash from the home’s equity.
 Don’t confuse this with a home equity loan.
 A home equity loan would be a second loan you take out and it would run alongside your existing mortgage, but the VA Cash-Out Refinance Loan replaces your existing mortgage entirely.